alemart/encantar-js/docs/getting-started/create-the-augmented-scene.md

 </html>
 ```

-`<ar-root>` is not part of A-Frame, but it becomes available as soon as you plug in my glue code.
+`<ar-root>` is not part of A-Frame, but it becomes available as soon as you use my plugin.

 A-Frame lets you create animated scenes with special effects simply by declaring things, like in the above example.
 In many cases, writing new JavaScript code is not needed.
 A-Frame also includes a visual inspector that makes things really easy for non-coders.